nabsul/WordPressPluginAnalytics/README.md

 # WordPress Plugin Analytics - Hooks Usage

-The project consists of a series of tools used to extract and analyze hook usage data in public WordPress.org plugins.
+This project consists of a command line tool that can be used to extract hook usage information from WordPress and all the public plugins.

 # Building the project

-The build this project, make sure you have dotnet core installed, check out this code and run:
+To build this project, make sure you have dotnet core installed, check out this code and run:
 - `dotnet restore`
 - `dotnet build`